sap-tutorials/sap-build-apps/tutorials/codejam-04-add-to-cart/codejam-04-add-to-cart.md

 #### Our Data Model

-We have a CAP service that stores **Orders**, as well as **OrderItems**.
+You have a CAP service that stores **Orders**, as well as **OrderItems**.
 Each order item has a reference to the order it belongs to.

 Each order has one of the following statuses:

 - **CART:** Indicates this is the current cart for the current user.
-- **REQUESTED:** Indicates the cart has been submitted for approval (later we will create a process for this).
-Once the cart has been submitted, the app no longer can use that cart (it is now considered a requested order) and the app must create a new one for the user.
+- **REQUESTED:** Indicates the cart has been submitted for approval (later you will create a process for this).
+Once the cart has been submitted, the app no longer can use that cart – it is now considered a requested order – and the app must create a new one for the user.
 - **APPROVED:** Indicates the cart – or more accurately, the requested order – has been approved.

 The app will maintain the current cart – with status **CART** – inside an app variable.
-When the app loads, there will be logic to determine if a cart exists or whether we need to create one.
+When the app loads, there will be logic to determine if a cart exists or whether you need to create one.